servalproject/batphone/doc/Build-for-Release.md

    `key.alias`

-Placing passwords into an Ant properties file would risk disclosure if the file were ever stolen, permanently compromising the authenticity of the Serval Mesh app.
-The only safe way to supply passwords is interactively when running the [Ant][] build command (see below).
+Placing passwords into an Ant properties file would risk disclosure if the file were ever stolen, and permanently compromise the authenticity of the Serval Mesh app.
+The only legitimate way to supply passwords is interactively when running the [Ant][] build command (see below).

 Build Serval DNA
 ----------------